benfoxall/benfoxall.github.com/_posts/2025-07-16-video-space.md

 And for output formats, I enjoyed using [ply] because it's so lightweight/flexible (it can be just a text file!).
 But if I was doing this properly I'd probably use something like [mcap] to link everything together.

+I've got a fairly shonky pipeline for processing videos now, so if there's something that you think would be interesting give me a shout and I'll run it through!

 [drone]: https://www.dji.com/mini-4-pro
 [motovideo]: https://customer-j0h94e0v9rsg8l40.cloudflarestream.com/0c7e1abdb84a5752024cbd417fadc08c/watch